sybrew/the-seo-framework/readme.txt

 		* Titles:
 			* Refactored "floating title placeholder"'s code, this means it no longer "glues" every part together based on assumption to perform calculations and placements.
 				/
-				* This made way for new features, it improved performance, and it lowered overall lower maintenance cost.
+				* This made way for new features, it improved performance, and it lowered overall maintenance cost.
 				* TODO test RTL.
 		* Canonical URLS:
 			* Sped up URL generation two-fold.
-We've rewritten the code from the ground up.
+The code has been rewritten from the ground up.
 			* The Canonical URL should now always be compatible with any plugin, out of the box.
-			* Note that these URLs no longer output anything on private posts, and some layout elements have been affected.
+			* Note that these URLs no longer output anything on private posts, and some administrative layout elements have been affected.
 			* If a query isn't registered incorrectly, the URL will also stay empty.
+Or, in unlikely cases, it will link to the home page.
 			* The canonical URLs now listen to the new "Primary Term" options.
 		* Sitemaps:
 			* Password protected posts and pages no longer show up in the sitemap.